Hederarch/ItB-Mod-Pilots-2/README.md

 ![Ash](https://cdn.discordapp.com/attachments/699323570211520556/1083617793079005255/scravenger.png)
 **Ash Williams** - Overdrive: Loses 1 health and gains 1 movement at the start of each turn.

 > A rambunxious street racer at heart, Ash was a prodigy in the RST pilot recruiting program and a genius technician, despite nearly being thrown out several times for rebellious behavior.
 Ash has reworked their mechs into the souped-up supercars they used to joyride in, achieving incredible speeds on the field, only with some serious risks to their stability.
 Even as a proper pilot, they get into frequent disputes with the repair crews, redoing and undoing their overhauls in between missions.
-Young, hotheaded, and difficult to manage, Ash can run circles around their enemies.

 ![Delta](https://media.discordapp.net/attachments/699323570211520556/1083617792487608340/glider.png)
 **Delta** - Panopticon: (Requires 1 Power) Deploys a support drone for each mission.